nf-core/epitopeprediction/README.md

 https://img.shields.io/badge/singularity-available-7E4C74.svg)

 ### Introduction
+THIS PIPELINE IS A WORK IN PROGRESS.
+Thanks for checking it out!

+**nf-core/epitopeprediction** is a bioinformatics best-practice analysis pipeline for epitope prediction and annotation.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.

+### Pipeline steps
+* Input
+* Transcripts
+* Prediction

 ### Documentation